top of page

 Chapters

-Balcetis, E., & Cole, S. (in press).
+Balcetis, E., & Cole, S. (2024).
 A dynamic perspective on visual perception in social cognition and action.
-Handbook of Social Cognition.
+The Oxford Handbook of Social Cognition Second Edition, 171-197.

 Cole, S. & Balcetis, E. (2021).
 Motivated perception for self-regulation: How visual experience serves and is served by goals.
 Advances in Experimental Psychology, 64, 129-186.